Safety

 As Missouri's largest electric distribution cooperative, CREC provides a safe and dependable supply of electricity and related services to more than 68,000 members in our community.
 We understand the responsibility we have as an electric distribution cooperative and recognize safety as one of our core values.

-Knowing what to do Indoor and outdoor electric safety tips Severe weather tips Generator safety tips
+Preventing electrical emergencies Indoor and outdoor electric safety tips Severe weather tips Generator safety tips Meter Tampering

-Knowing what to do in an electrical emergency can mean the difference between life and death.
 Each year in the United States, hundreds of people are killed and more than 10,000 people are injured by electricity incidents in the home.
 At work, electricity causes more than 300 deaths each year.
-Most electrical injuries can be avoided by taking the time to learn some safety skills.
+You can help prevent electrical emergencies by taking the time to learn some safety skills and using this checklist to make your home or business as safe as possible.

 Indoor and outdoor electric safety tips